 Some large supermarkets offer in store recycling banks for carrier bags.
 If your shopping is delivered to your home you can request that it is delivered without bags.
-Alternatively, you could reuse plastic carrier bags as bin liners for your black bin waste.
+Plastic carrier bags can be used as bin liners for your black bin waste.

 Plastics - mixed

-Plastic household packaging - tubs, pots, bottles and trays - can be collected from the kerbside by putting them in your black recycling box.
+Plastic household packaging - tubs, pots, bottles and trays - can be collected from your black recycling box.

 You can take up to 5 lengths/pieces (approximately 2 metres per length or part thereof) to your nearest recycling centre.
-You will be charged £3.50 for up to 5 lengths/pieces.
+These items are chargeable.